 Hillcrest Youth Center

 Volunteers make the work of HYC possible!
 Volunteer are needed to help as mentors, group facilitators, tutors, activity leaders, outreach volunteers, and special event assistance for events such as the Rainbow Prom.
 If you have experience working with youth and want to make a big impact for the youth in our community, consider volunteering for the HYC.

 Latin@ Services offers support groups and social programming for LGBT Latin@ San Diegans in a safe, affirming environment.
 Bilingual volunteers are needed to help staff the office, offer referrals to clients, and with special events throughout the year.

 The mission of the Senior Services Program is to provide the LGBT senior community access to important resources and referrals regarding health care, social services and community activities.
 Volunteers are needed for administrative tasks, event set-up and break-down and group facilitation.

 Volunteers with Project TRANS (Transgender Referrals, Assistance, Networking and Services) help provide a transgender-inclusive and supportive environment by facilitating transgender-specific group discussions, special events and community outreach.

 This program is responsible for recruiting, orienting, training, placing and managing all volunteers.
 Volunteers are needed to help in the office, preparing for the volunteer orientations, doing data entry, mailing and filing.
 Volunteers are also always needed to represent The Center at community outreach and recruitment events.

 Women’s Resource Center

 The mission of the Women's Resource Center (WRC) is to create a safe space where LBT women will have access to important resources and referrals regarding health care, social services, and community activities.
-Volunteers are needed for administrative tasks, event set-up and break-down, event moderating and group leadership, concession sales, workshop instruction and WRC desk reception.
+Volunteers are needed for administrative tasks, event set-up and break-down, concession sales, workshop instruction and group facilitation.